Are you interested in further study in Microbiology and Immunology beyond 300-level?

-You apply following completion of a BSc or equivalent 3 year degree.
+First contact a potential supervisor willing to provide a project for you.
+Students should have completed a BSc or equivalent 3 year degree.
 Application is online.
-Entry to BSc (Hons) is subject to HoD approval.
+Entry to BSc (Hons) is not automatic, and subject to HoD approval.

 At 4th year you will take three tutorial-based 20 point 400-level papers designated MICR 461, 463 and 464, and your 60 point project paper MICR 490.
 The project paper MICR 490 involves you in a six month research project within one of the research labs in the Department of Microbiology and Immunology.